MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

 3. Select **Go to authoring canvas**.
 4. Select **Add node**, choose the **Ask a question** action.
 5. Edit the **Identify** field, and in the **Choose information to identify** dialog box, select an option that will match the context variable data type.
 For information on the data type mapping, see the information in the table in [context variables](context-variables-for-bot.md).
 6. Edit **Save response as**, and in the **Variable Properties** dialog box, update the value for **Name** with the required Omnichannel for Customer Service context variable.
 Make sure **Bot (any topic can access)** and **External sources can set values** are selected.
+The **External sources can set values** option is applicable only for getting the context variable.
     > ![Configure context variable in a topic](media/Configure-bot-context-variable.png "Configure context variable in a topic")

-7. Save and publish the changes.
+8. Save and publish the changes.

 At run time, the required information is captured in the context variable that can then be used for further actions based on the workflow you configure.
-For more information, see [Context variables for a bot](context-variables-for-bot.md).

-### Global variables in Power Virtual Agents
+The bot can set the information for the context variables to link the conversation and case when the bot escalates the conversation to an agent.
+More information: [Link customer and case to a conversation](link-customer-case-when-bot-escalates.md).

+You can also configure the **Transfer to agent** node in the Power Virtual Agents topic to send a private message to the live agent during the escalation.

 The global variables that are created in Power Virtual Agents can be passed to Omnichannel for Customer Service when a conversation is escalated.
-The following types of variables can be passed:
-- Local variables.
-- System variables.
-For the complete list, see [Contextual variables available upon hand off](https://docs.microsoft.com/power-virtual-agents/advanced-hand-off#contextual-variables-available-upon-hand-off)
+For the complete list, see [Contextual variables available upon hand off](/power-virtual-agents/advanced-hand-off#contextual-variables-available-upon-hand-off)
-- Pre-conversation survey variables.
-- Custom context

 ### Known limitations